There are so many Uppababy vista configurations, making it the best pushchair we’ve ever used.

 But then, on the other hand, I remembered the days when I had a baby and a two year old, soldiering on with our single pushchair, thinking a double was an unnecessary spend at this stage.
-I remembered how inconvenient it could be at times, and how much I had secretly wanted the peace of mind of a double rather than the faff of tantruming toddlers and buggy boards, or resorting to always slinging the baby.
+I remembered how inconvenient it could be at times, and how much I had secretly wanted the peace of mind of a double pushchair rather than the faff of tantruming toddlers and buggy boards, or resorting to having the baby permanently in a sling.

 Things in the pushchair world have moved on a lot, and our six year old travel system wasn’t the most convenient it could be.
 For our new baby, I wanted a pushchair that would make life that little bit easier for our growing family.

 So I was very excited when my chosen pushchair brand said a big YES to having the Uppababy Vista featured and reviewed on my blog.
 I had been eyeing up the Uppababy Vista for a while now, I loved the versatility of the pushchair as both a single and a double.
-Had we decided to buy a new pushchair, the Vista was my first choice.
+Had we decided to buy a new pushchair, it was my first choice, thanks to the sheer choice of Uppababy Vista configurations.

 We have been using our Uppababy Vista since day one with our third baby, who is now seven months old.
 There’s so much to say, that I’ve decided to split things into several posts.
 This one is going to focus on using the Uppababy Vista in double mode with a newborn / young baby and toddler / older child, and the combinations we have found most useful.